 The following graphic formats may be used: the formats TIFF and BMP (loss-free bitmap-formats); GIF and PNG (bitmap-formats compressed) for charts, JPG (compressable bitmap-format) for photos.
-Even if the graphics are integrated in the text, they should be provided additionally as separate files with clear file names.
+The graphics should be integrated in the text, if possible, and additionally be provided as separate files with clear file names.
 The upload of your files takes place in the Manuscript Operating System (MOPS) of GMS.